garrandall/popular-music-data/tracks/violence-of-summer--love-s-taking-over--duran-duran.md

 Those lips will make me rise
 You may look down but don't think twice
 Slow death is on the way
-So what man I still want to play....
+So what man I still want to play...

 One, two
 This'll get you out of your mind